E-scooter vs cyclist: Auckland man breaks hand, knocked unconscious, after collision

 As Cannon approached the junction by the Z petrol station, he turned his head briefly to check any traffic coming behind him.
 As he turned back to look ahead he glimpsed a man riding an e-scooter towards him.

-He slammed on his brakes and the next thing he can remember is waking up, in pain, sprawled on the ground, with several people around him.
+He slammed on his brakes and the next thing he can remember is waking up in pain, sprawled on the ground, with several people around him.
 He had been knocked unconscious for 15 minutes.

 "My first memory when I came to were three kind bystanders helping me, and then another chap who came over and said, 'Sorry again', and left.
 That was it."